Minnesota's $5B case over 3M chemicals heads to trial

 The lawsuit focuses on 3M's disposal of perfluorochemicals, or PFCs, and their compounds.
 The company, which is based in Maplewood, Minnesota, began producing PFCs in the 1950s and legally disposed of them in landfills for decades.
 Along with Scotchgard, the chemicals were used in fire retardants, paints, nonstick cookware and other products.

-The company stopped making PFCs in 2002 after negotiating with the EPA, which said the chemicals could pose long-term risks to human health and the environment.
+The company stopped making PFCs in 2002 after negotiating with the Environmental Protection Agency, which said the chemicals could pose long-term risks to human health and the environment.
 But in 2004, trace amounts of the chemicals were found in groundwater near one of 3M's dumping sites east of St. Paul.
 The state and 3M reached a deal three years later requiring the company to spend millions to clean up landfills and provide clean drinking water to affected communities.

 But it wasn't until 2010 that the state filed a lawsuit, alleging 3M researched PFCs and knew the chemicals were getting into the environment and posing a threat to human health.
 After years of delays, jury selection for a trial in state court is set to start this week.

 The company has denied it did anything wrong, insisting it was acting legally at the time.
-In statement last week, the company said: "3M believes that when we have an opportunity to share all the facts, discuss the science, and present the details of our position to the jury, people will conclude that the company acted responsibly."
+In a statement last week, the company said: "3M believes that when we have an opportunity to share all the facts, discuss the science, and present the details of our position to the jury, people will conclude that the company acted responsibly."

 WHY IT MATTERS